wp-plugins/robo-gallery/readme.txt

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

 = Where specify description of the gallery images? =

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image

+= Do you have some limits for images types in gallery? =

+You can use any standard file type in our gallery: png, jpg, jpeg, gif

 = How to change text below image in lightbox ? =

 In gallery setting you can select which text show below image in gallery lightbox.
 You can select Caption, Title or image Description as source for this field in gallery lightbox.

-= Do you have some limits for images types in gallery? =

-You can use any standard file type in our gallery: png, jpg, jpeg, gif

 = Is it possible to create direct link on the front end to the gallery? =

 Yes, you can use generated direct link inside particular gallery settings

+= How to define video for some gallery image? =

+Every gallery image have additional fields where you can define custom link, title, description.
+One of the link option allow you to define link type, for example video link.
+All this options you can find in gallery images manager, inside general gallery settings

 = How to set description text below image in the lightbox?  =